 In compiling financial statements for a client, we present information that is the "representation of management" and expresses no opinion or assurance on the statements.
 Compilations don't require inquiries of management or analytical procedures.
 Instead, we rely on our knowledge of accounting principles and a general understanding of your business.

-Banks often require compilations from an independent CPA as part of their lending covenants.
+Banks often require compilations from an independent accountant as part of their lending covenants.

 Which Report Should You Use?